mike050210/ui-api-kenzan/README.md

 ## Instructions to run it
 1. Clone the project `https://github.com/mike050210/ui-api-kenzan.git`.
-2. Inside employee-app folder, run `npm build`.
+2. Inside employee-app folder, run `npm install`.
 3. Run `npm start`.
 4. In your browser, navigate to `localhost:3000`